-5 In April 2017, the current Minister of Finance shared the Terms of Reference for a Productivity Commission Inquiry into the Opportunities and Challenges to a Lower Net Emissions Economy for New Zealand.
-The purpose of this Commission of Inquiry is to identify options how New Zealand could reduce its domestic greenhouse gas emissions through a transition towards a lower net emissions future, while at the same time continuing to grow incomes and wellbeing.
+&lt;sup>10 In April 2017, the current Minister of Finance shared the Terms of Reference for a Productivity Commission Inquiry into the Opportunities and Challenges to a Lower Net Emissions Economy for New Zealand.
+The purpose of this Commission of Inquiry is to identify options how New-Zealand could reduce its domestic greenhouse gas emissions through a transition towards a lower net emissions future, while at the sametime continuing to grow incomes and wellbeing.